 Dance Academy student Samuel C. Portillo, ballet, is in his first year with Trudl Zipper Dance Institute.

+As the fall semester comes to a close, would you reflect back on the past few months and share a particular memorable moment or personal triumph?
 This semester here at Colburn has been an amazing experience.
 I felt like I have grown a lot as a person and a dancer while I have been here, and I have had many good memories made so far.
 A particularly memorable moment for me this semester was when the Dance Academy went to see Alonzo King LINES Ballet at the Segerstrom Center for the Arts.
 The performance was breathtaking, and a performance that I will always remember.

+What are you looking forward to in the spring semester?
 I am personally looking forward to performing Jerome Robbins’ The Goldberg Variations in the spring semester.
 I can’t wait for the opportunity to perform a piece such as this!

+How are you spending your winter break?
 Over winter break, I will be going back home to Colorado to spend Christmas and the New Year with my family and friends that live there.
 I will be resting, watching movies, and getting my wisdom teeth removed, haha!

 Yirou Ronnie Zhang, violin, is in her third year at the Music Academy, following three years with the Community School.

+As the fall semester comes to a close, would you reflect back on the past few months and share a particular memorable moment or personal triumph?
 This past semester was even crazier than I thought.
 While balancing my practicing, recordings, college essays, and academic school work, the unique pandemic precautions atmosphere was also something that had always been hanging over my head.
 I am beyond grateful, of course, that we can safely return to in person studies.
 Without face-to-face interactions with my peers and teachers, I would not have the strength to cope through these challenges.

 Over the past semester, my biggest accomplishment would be completing my college applications.
 Many friends of mine had also undergone this process, and I am extremely proud of every one of us.
 For myself, though, I wished I could do better for my prescreening videos.
 I could have been more persistent with goals that I set for myself and also have more fun with the music itself.

+What are you looking forward to in the spring semester?
 In the spring semester, I look forward to the new round of challenges that comes with live auditions.
 Preparing repertoire for that will be even more difficult because of the nature of live performances and exhaustion from traveling.
 I am sure, however, that things I have learned about my repertoire as well as myself during this past semester will be a great help in this process.
 I will also treasure with my heart the support and advice from all my teachers.

 Another event I am excited for is the senior concert.
 I hope I will have a chance to perform then, because it would be significant for me as a violinist and as a person.
 That performance would mark the end of my high school experience and help me dive into more challenges in the upcoming school year.

+How are you spending your winter break?
 For winter break, I will stay in the Los Angeles area with my parents.
 I will enjoy time alone with myself and my family.
 I will have to keep working on my live audition repertoire so that they are prepared enough for recordings and performances once the spring semester starts.
 During these three weeks, I will sure miss Colburn—my friends, teachers, classes, and the campus.
 I will be grateful for all the time I spend at home, while at the same time be very excited for the new semester!

 Conservatory of Music student John Fawcett, violin, is in his fourth year at Colburn.

+As the fall semester comes to a close, would you reflect back on the past few months and share a particular memorable moment or personal triumph?
 In October, I was extremely happy to be hired as Concertmaster for a new promising orchestra here in Los Angeles, called the “California Young Artists Symphony.”
 It’s not the LA Phil, but through the organization, in which we have just had our inaugural concert, I have met so many more wonderful people and musicians from the larger artistic community in Los Angeles.
 It has helped me form a more accurate picture of what the music scene looks like here and how our art is best used to contribute to the community in creating an organization like this.
 I look forward to several more concerts with this community, and to see it grow in what is likely to be a beautiful addition to the arts in classical music here in Los Angeles and beyond.

 Aside from this opportunity I have been given, I have finished with applications to study within masters programs throughout the United States.
 The process of recording, applying, and reaching out to teachers, etc.… took certainly a lot of preparation, and I feel that I was able to grow significantly as a player.
 I feel generally happy with how I am sounding, as perhaps I am getting closer to my own conceptualization of how I would like to sound on my instrument.
 I have a whole world of thanks to give to my teacher here [at Colburn], Robert Lipsett, for challenging me to be at my best so that I may accomplish these goals in my playing.

+What are you looking forward to in the spring semester?
 One of the best things that I can do for my own future is to put a lot of time and effort into my own craft as a violinist, and I certainly intend to work a lot in this regard so that I can reach my potential as a violinist.
 I would also like to start thinking about my future career; I plan to apply for the Concert Artists Guild, in which the final recipients receive Concert Management.
 As I would certainly be incredibly honored to receive an award, my goal is simply to add to my experiences in whatever way possible.
 Tying into career building and professional studies, I am much looking forward to giving recitals here at the Colburn School, as is required for students throughout their time studying.
 I have been thinking about my program and am certainly motivated not only to share what I have to say through my music in this regard next semester, but also to come up with an engaging program for everyone that displays a wide variety of musical ideas.

+How are you spending your winter break?
 This break, I will be going back home to Central Oregon to spend time with my family, my two rambunctious dogs (they need exercise!!), and friends that I have not seen in too long.
 I will also be heading to New York with several wonderful colleagues here at the Colburn School, as we will be participating in the annual New York String Orchestra Seminar that takes place over the holidays with the violinist superstar, Jaime Laredo.
 But aside from this very exciting obligation and visiting my home, I also would like to spend time playing the piano and composing over the break.

 This interview has been edited for style, length, and clarity.